Second-order BSDEs with jumps: Formulation and uniqueness: Introduction

-$(iii)$ The last major difference with (\ref{def_bsdej}) in the second order case is the presence of an additional non-decreasing process $K$ in the equation.
-To have an intuition for $K$, one has to have in mind the representation (\ref{representationref}) that we prove in Theorem \ref{uniqueref}, stating that the $Y$ part of a solution of a 2BSDEJ is an essential supremum of solutions of standard BSDEJs.
+\item[(iii)] The last major difference with (\ref{defbsdej}) in the second-order case is the presence of an additional nondecreasing process $K$ in the equation.
+To have an intuition for~$K$, one has to have in mind representation (\ref{representationref}) that we prove in Theorem~\ref{uniqueref}, stating that the $Y$ part of a solution of a 2BSDEJ is an essential supremum of solutions of standard BSDEJs.
 The process $K$ maintains $Y$ above any solution $y^{\P}$ of a BSDEJ, with given quadratic variation and jump measure under $\P$.
-The process $K$ is then formally analogous to the non-decreasing process appearing in reflected BSDEs (as defined in \cite{elkarkap} for instance).
+The process $K$ is then formally analogous to the nondecreasing process appearing in reflected BSDEs (as defined in \cite{elkarkap}, e.g.). \end{longlist}

-There are many other possible approaches in the literature to handle volatility and/or jump measure uncertainty in stochastic models (\cite{alp}, \cite{denis}, \cite{dhp}, \cite{bionkerv}).
+There are many other possible approaches in the literature to handle volatility and/or jump measure uncertainty in stochastic models \cite {alp,denis,dhp,bionkerv}.
 Among them, Peng \cite{peng1} introduced a notion of Brownian motion with uncertain variance structure, called $G$-Brownian motion.
 This process is defined without making reference to a given probability measure.
-It refers instead to the $G$-Gaussian law, defined by a partial differential equation (see \cite{peng2} for a detailed exposition and references).
-We also would like to mention the very recent works by Neufeld and Nutz \cite{nn2,nn3}, which appeared during the revision of this paper, which provide an elegant and very important extension to the work of Peng, by allowing very general type of uncertainties for the whole triplet of characteristics of a given L\'evy process, very in much in the spirit of the approach we follow in this paper.
+It refers instead to the $G$-Gaussian law, defined by a partial differential equation; see \cite{peng2} for a detailed exposition and references.
+We also would like to mention the very recent works by Neufeld and Nutz \cite{nn2,nn3}, which appeared during the revision of this paper, which provide an elegant and very important extension to the work of Peng, by allowing a very general type of uncertainties for the whole triplet of characteristics of a given L\'evy process, very in much in the spirit of the approach we follow in this paper.
 We emphasize that their approach is very general, which is why they have to deal with delicate measurability issues, and that, roughly speaking, their results could be used to define the solution to a 2BSDEJ with a generator equal to $0$, without having to impose any continuity assumptions on the terminal condition.